yoshuawuyts/cargo-task-wasm/README.md

 ## About

-`watr` provides a new `cargo task` subcommand that can be used to run project-local tasks inside a secure WebAssembly sandbox.
+This project provides a new `cargo task` subcommand that can be used to run project-local tasks inside a secure WebAssembly sandbox.
 It looks for files in a `tasks/` subdirectory of your project's root, and compiles those to [Wasm Components](https://component-model.bytecodealliance.org).
 This is an attempt at